kuzzleio/documentation/src/plugins/1/accessors/sdk/index.md

 **Notes:**

-* The created document will have the `author` metadata property set to the user ID that makes the original query.
+* The created document will have the `author` metadata property set to the impersonated user ID.

 ### Return